What Is a Good SSAT Upper Level Score? A Percentile Guide

 Top Boarding Schools: 85th–90th Percentile

-St. Paul’s School reports an average at the 89th percentile, Middlesex School at 88th, and Deerfield Academy at 87th.
-Cate School, Choate Rosemary Hall, The Hotchkiss School, and The Lawrenceville School all report averages around the 85th percentile. (alibris)
+St. Paul’s School is commonly cited around the 89th percentile, Middlesex School around 88th.
+Deerfield Academy, Choate Rosemary Hall, The Hotchkiss School, and The Lawrenceville School are all commonly cited around the 85th percentile.

 The 85th percentile is a meaningful threshold.
 It’s roughly where the majority of top boarding school admissions begin to look competitive.
-Students in this range are still applying to selective schools with significant academic expectations.
-A score below 80 will raise questions that need to be answered by other parts of the application.
+A score below 80 will likely need to be offset by strength elsewhere in the application.

 Examples: Deerfield Academy, Choate Rosemary Hall, The Hotchkiss School, The Lawrenceville School, St. Paul’s School